-In the coming years, the indicators will be affected by the coronavirus pandemic.
+In the coming years, the indicators will be affected not only by the receding coronavirus pandemic, but mostly by the war in Ukraine, the stagnation of the world economy and the slowing growth of the Czech economy.
 Owing to the global GDP drop, the base decreases from which the percentage is calculated.
 These indicators will thus show more strongly whether and how fast R&D spending may shrink and whether it would correspond to the impact on the gross domestic product.
 In percent terms, the R&D spending-GDP ratio may even increase, if the amounts remain unchanged.